BACKSTORY: After 2005, Jason Wu and Integrity Toys took over the Gene Marshall collection.

-From the Gene Marshall website:
+From the now defunct Gene Marshall website:

 The Gene doll debuted at Toy Fair in February of 1995.
 The immediate response by collectors was a positive one, with many rejoicing at a new doll finally breaking a decades-old monopoly on the fashion doll world.
 Rabid on-line attention to Gene convinced Ashton-Drake, the original manufacturers, to continue and expand the line.

 Gene’s philosophy of hands-on play and ‘out-of-the-box’, personalized collecting and became the incentive for countless doll lovers.
 A vast cottage industry of private designers, at every level of accomplishment, made and traded in, among other things, meticulously sewn, miniature, twentieth century dress.